Createdd/Writing/2018/articles/Reflect2018.md

 And again, this is why I like it so much.
 It requires you to be in a changing state.
 It is like Bruce Lee said.
 You have to be flexible as water.
 If you put it into a cup, it becomes the cup.

 Experiencing multiple companies synchronously also showed me how difficult it is to actually run a company.
 Ultimately, a company is the total of its people.
 The more people you have, the more diverse the company is and the harder it gets to actually implement the original vision.
 With great power comes great responsibility.
 Running a business is a balancing act.
 One have to find the balance between the foundational concepts of a company and its inevitable change as it grows with new people.
-Selecting the right people is probably the most important job as a executive member of an organization.
+Selecting the right people is probably the most important job as an executive member of an organization.

 ## Cold showers and meditation

 This is huge.
 As I picked up the Wimhof method (combining meditation and exposure to the cold) I was already confident that this is something that will stick with me.
 It turned out to be true.
 For more than a year I am now constantly showering as cold as possible.
 The effects it has on me are superb.
 To name a few things that had improved:

 ### Sickness

 I was not really sick since I started.
 Also, other health issues like pollen allergy were reduced if not eliminated completely.